Paperdreamer/documents/EXEC_OF_QA.md

 	+ __Back end pull request #7__: Mail service
 		+ __Code Review__:
 			+ *Lukas Appelhans*: Hey!
 I just merged my requests, so you have to update this one.
 Also you can then simply add a mail when an account got activated as well.
 (Which was implemented in my patch.)
 The code itself looks fine though!! :) Thanks, Lukas
-			+ *Lucas Baerenfaenger*: Since the database structure does not support email activation, this implementation just sends a mail to notify the user that he/she has to wait until an administrator activates the account.
+			+ *Ursula von der Leyen*: Since the database structure does not support email activation, this implementation just sends a mail to notify the user that he/she has to wait until an administrator activates the account.
 			+ *Lukas Appelhans*: You understood me wrong sorry.
 We need to send another email once the account got activated by an administrator! ;) That's what the first email also indicates.
-			+ *Lucas Baerenfaenger*: I don't know how to sync forks.
+			+ *Ursula von der Leyen*: I don't know how to sync forks.
 Please merge my request so I can implement your wish in another pull request.
 			+ *Lukas Appelhans*: This merge request cannot be automatically merged. ;) We can discuss how to merge it locally (at your computer), then you can implement the rest and put it here.
 Then we can automatically merge it via the button here.
 			+ *Lukas Appelhans*: Read this: https://help.github.com/articles/syncing-a-fork
-			+ *Lucas Baerenfaenger*: Your wish is now implemented.
+			+ *Ursula von der Leyen*: Your wish is now implemented.
 See commit 962c007.
 Thanks for the link by the way.
 			+ *Lukas Appelhans*: Looks fine!
 Awesome! :)
 			+ *Tobias Muecksch*: I consent to boom1992.
 P.S: @onurv12 this pull request relies on some changes in the userManagement.
-See this pull request by Lucas Paperdreamer/userManagement#7
+See this pull request by Ursula Paperdreamer/userManagement#7
 			+ *Onur Vural*: Ok, will do. +1